oneeve8/kobble-data/content/How to Pray the Rosary.md

 O clement, O loving, O sweet Virgin Mary.

 V. Pray for us, O holy Mother of God.
-RThat we may be made worthy of the promises of Christ.
+*That we may be made worthy of the promises of Christ.*
 :::
 ::: slide
 The following prayer may be added at the end of the Rosary: